leandromoreira/cdn-up-and-running/README.md

 * faster loading times (smoother streaming, instant page to buy, quick friends feed, etc)
 * accommodate traffic spikes (black friday, popular streaming release, breaking news, etc)
 * decrease costs (traffic offloading)
-* the "only way" to scale for millions
+* scalability for millions

 ## How does a CDN work?

 CDNs are able to make the services faster by placing the content (a media file, page, javascript, a json response, etc) closer to the users.

-When a user wants to consume a service, the CDN routing software will deliver the "best" node where the content is likely already cached, thus making the service better for the final user.
+When a user wants to consume a service, the CDN routing system will deliver the "best" node where the content is likely already cached, and closer to the client.
 Don't worry about the loose use of the word best in here.
-I hope that throughout the reading, the understanding of what is the best node will be clear.
+I hope that throughout the reading, the understanding of what is the best node will be better defined.

 ## The CDN stack